XVIII - The Moon

 But is it her friend's heart... or her own?What matters is the quibble.
 No man could pick the Burning Rose, which meant that any maiden was free to pick it.
 Like Portia and Éowyn, subverting the binary of phallic ones and yonic zeroes.

 But now there came a blast of fire from behind, like in one of those sell-out action films she has always sneered at!
 All is whirling and shaking before her eyes, just like in that spacetime travel sequence at the end of 2001 once more, even more so than when she entered the dream.
-Like... speeding desperately over earthquake and space and the storming of the Bastille and the exploding Death Star and Magdeburg and Gernika and Eddie Izzard as Mr. Kite and the penguins at the Oceanogràfic and Qui-Gon falling off that height and the thrill of Étienne's first kiss immediately after that mutual confession...
+Like... speeding desperately over earthquake and space and the storming of the Bastille and the exploding Death Star and Magdeburg and Gernika and Dark Side of the Moon and Eddie Izzard as Mr. Kite and the penguins at the Oceanogràfic and Qui-Gon falling off that height and the thrill of Étienne's first kiss immediately after that mutual confession...
 For the plucking of the Rose has awakened the sleeper from his sleep; and the dream has shrivelled and spun away in a whirl of flame-coloured vapours.
 Leaping into clear day out of the unravelment of its mists, launching over an edge of precipice for a downward dive into space.

 This is not at all like the usual turbulence she has felt on a plane up north to Iceland or the British Isles.